hmdc/r-at-iqss-gitbook/config/CustomDomain.md

 ## Adding a DNS CNAME entry

 Most domain registration services  - GoDaddy, Google Domains, Hover - have their own DNS service.
-Create a ```CNAME``` from your domain to the returned DNS target.
+Create a ```CNAME``` DNS entry from your domain to the returned DNS target.
 After fiteen minutes, depending on DNS refresh rate, your custom domain should be accessible and display your app when visited.